Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/assets-components/geo-map/index.md

 ![Geolocation Map](images/image.png)

-## How to Use - Location Properties
+## How to Use - Location Properties (Note that is  NOT for the Map, the How to use the Map is below)

 {% include acs-aem-commons/wrapper-client-library.html path='/apps/acs-commons/authoring/dam-location/.content.xml#L9' %}